December 21, 2024

 Fast forward to this week.
 I was asking about the daughter, and our caregiver started talking about the third lady.
 I heard that she'd gotten married, and that sounded like a good thing.
 I also see that either she or her new husband looks me up on Facebook, because they're suggested as friends.
 Anyhoo, the story goes like this: our former caregiver comes to the daughter one night, crying.
 She says I'm getting married.
 The daughter asks a bunch of questions, because as far as she knows there is no boyfriend, definitely a current husband, and what the heck?
 She says "You better tell my mom".

 In her community our main caregiver is a person of substantial standing.
 She's the head of her family line, and everybody knows her.
 The idea that this side-relative, who everybody else at church knows, is getting married and there has been no preamble makes it look as if our caregiver's been hiding this knowledge.
 And once the daughter has shared with her that the relative is getting married, our caregiver senses what's up.
 So she sets a trap to get the woman to confess.
-She was over at her daughter's house after work: "Come have some dinner with me and we'll talk," she says.
+She was over at her daughter's house after work, sitting at the dining table and eating dinner.
+She calls over to the woman: "Come have some dinner with me and we'll talk," she says.
 The lady keeps folding her laundry in her bedroom and says thanks but no. "Come get a bowl.
 There's plenty," she says.
 Then she encourages her to have a second bowl.
 The woman starts to cry.
 "Why are you crying?
 Is there something that my family has done to hurt you?
 What is wrong"?
 In the telling of this she seems to be saying this in all sincerity (also cause that's the person she is).
 "I'm getting married tomorrow".
 "Whaaaaat?"

 The woman tries not to tell our caregiver the name of her future husband.
 She tells her the name of the father, who lives in Salt Lake City.
 Our caregiver knows him and figures out who the son is.
 He has eight children.
 And more than that our caregiver has figured out that all of the times she went to the doctor and the ER and was sick and maybe was going to have surgery (which was mysteriously canceled) she was with this guy.
-All of the extra shifts that those guys worked and times when we all jumped to rearrange schedules -- that was because she was lying to her family and my family about what was happening.
+All of the extra shifts that those guys worked to fill in for the woman and times when we all jumped to rearrange schedules -- that was because she was lying to her family and my family about what was happening.
 Argh.
 Nothing to be done about it but I feel bad for our caregivers being lied to.
-There is also a son and he, too, would have to rearrange his life around this woman.
+Our primary caregiver also a son and he, too, would kindly rearrange his life around this woman.
 There's more to the story, but the punch line was that her new husband mopped the floor and then they both skipped town when rent was due.

-At this point in the story a PAL came to give my mom a shower and I pounced on the opportunity to leave.
+At this point in the story a PAL (caregiver who works for the Facility) came to give my mom a shower and I pounced on the opportunity to leave.
 I kissed my mom on the cheek and she smiled.

 Nobody gives you a goat for no reason.